 - Textbook Fee: $25

 Kansas City School of Phlebotomy is approved to operate by the Missouri Department of Higher Education.
-Students who have successfully completed the Accelerated Phlebotomy program may choose to sit for an accredited national certification examination through the National Healthcareer Association (NHA) to become a Certified Phlebotomy Technician (CPT).
+Students who have successfully completed the Accelerated Phlebotomy program and completed the minimum number of procedures required by the NHA may choose to sit for an accredited national certification examination through the National Healthcareer Association (NHA) to become a Certified Phlebotomy Technician (CPT).
 This is optional and employment is not contingent upon successful completion, although it may make an individual more competitive in the job market.
+If you desire certification and are unable to complete the minimum number of procedures on your own, please let us know prior to enrollment and additional skills sessions will be scheduled after successful completion of the program.

 |TESTING DATE||EXAM TIME||REGISTRATION CLOSES|